 The normal form of pension provides for monthly payments for the life of retired members with 180 payments guaranteed.
 Should the employee die before receiving the guaranteed 180 monthly payments, the value of the remaining payments will be paid to the beneficiary in a lump sum.
 If the employee has a spouse at retirement, the automatic option provides that a joint pension in an amount that is the actuarial equivalent of the normal form is payable throughout the joint lifetime of the employee and spouse, reducing to 60% on the death of the employee.
 An employee may elect a joint and survivor pension, which provides for a benefit of 100% to the surviving spouse after death.
-In the event the normal form is not the form payable, the benefit payable will be the actuarial equivalent of the normal form.
+In the event the normal form is not the form payable, the benefit payable will be the actuarial equivalent of the normal form, which cannot exceed the amount payable under the normal form.